Hexadual/Quartz/content/Blog Posts/50 more Terabytes.md

 ![[NAS FANS.png]]
 *Figure 2: Hard Drive temps before and after the cooling fan*

-So morale of the story to always install fans in a server.
+So morale of the story is to always install fans in a server.